-Therapeutic ultrasound is primarily indicated in the treatment of chronic scar tissue and indolent decubital ulcers (bed sores).
+Therapeutic ultrasound for pets is primarily indicated in the treatment of chronic scar tissue and indolent decubital ulcers (bed sores).
 It may also be effective for temporary relief of muscle spasms and for enhanced tendon healing.

 - Heat energy delivered to tissues